qyh214/wow_addons_private_use/AddOns/HandyNotes_WarWithin/RECENT_CHANGES.md

-## Changed in v82
+## Changed in v89

-* Undermine: add some missing loot, and a hidden shirt
+* K'aresh:
+    * Change the icon for phase conduits
+    * Add Dangerous Prowlers of K'aresh
+    * Add the Delves and their loot
+    * Tweak how the nearby points for Heka'tamos are displayed
-* Delves: story progress achievements weren't showing on the Undermine delve tooltips
+* Undermine: the discovery achievement was missing from the delve tooltips